sbabic/swupdate/_sources/overview.txt

 - power-failure

-swupdate works as transaction process.
+SWUpdate works as transaction process.
 The U-Boot variable "recovery_status" is set to signal U-Boot the update's status.
 Of course, further variables can be added to fine tuning and report error causes. recovery_status can have the values "progress", "failed", or it can be unset.

-When swupdate starts, it sets recovery_status to "progress".
+When SWUpdate starts, it sets recovery_status to "progress".
 After an update is finished with success, the variable is erased.
 If the update ends with an error, recovery_status has the value "failed".

 When an update is interrupted, independently from the cause, the boot loader recognizes it because the recovery_status variable is in "progress" or "failed".
-The boot loader can then start again swupdate to load again the software (single-copy case) or run the old copy of the application (double-copy case).
+The boot loader can then start again SWUpdate to load again the software (single-copy case) or run the old copy of the application (double-copy case).